danaamundsen/dnaartists/dabble.md

 <h2 id="OpenWeb">Dabble in The Open Web</h2>

+*Dabble in The Open Web* is a set of 16 page saddle stitched informational zines about the Open Web and Open Web technologies.
+These zines cover the basics of what the Open Web is, and how to create, publish, and share your work with the Open Web.
+The zines feature collages made with retro photographs and comic screentones to illustrate the text.

 ### What is The Open Web?

-*What is The Open Web?* is a 16 page saddle stitched informational zine about the Open Web co-authored by Dana and her Dad, Mike Amundsen, who is a well-known web API architect.
-The zine covers the basics of what the Open Web is, and how to create, publish, and share your work with the Open Web.
-The zine features collages made with retro photographs and comic screentones to illustrate the text.
+<b>Author:</b> Dana Amundsen, Mike Amundsen

 *Click photos to enlarge*
 <a href="/assets/img/publications/what-is-the-open-web_dana_1.png"><img src="/assets/img/publications/what-is-the-open-web_dana_1.png" alt="A photo of the cover of 'What is Rss?' featuring retro desktop computer monitors on a black background." width="100"></a>